dheeraj-panwar/Netflix-Clone/README.md

 # Netflix-Clone
 ---

-Designed and developed a personal portfolio website using HTML, CSS, and JavaScript to showcase projects, skills, and achievements.
+Designed and developed a personal portfolio website using HTML and CSS to showcase projects, skills, and achievements.
-Implemented interactive features and animations using JavaScript to enhance user engagement.
+Implemented interactive features and animations using CSS to enhance user engagement.
 Demonstrated creativity and proficiency in front-end web development.